phocode/slither.io/readme.md

 Bot and Client are written and built on Qt, using MinGW compiler, but you can use MSVC as well.

 # Run
+This repository contains sample builds for both the client and the Bot.
+They are located inside `Client_Build` and `SnakeBot_Build` folder.

 To run the server, open the Command Prompt, navigate to the `Server` folder, then type `node app.js` to run the server.
-Remember the IP address and the port of the machine running the server.
+Remember the IP address of the machine running the server.

-In order to add a bot, you can simply run the `SnakeBot.exe` under the `SnakeBot` folder, bot app must be run on the same machine of the server.
+In order to add a bot, you can simply run the `SnakeBot.exe` under the `SnakeBot_Build` folder, bot app must be run on the same machine of the server.

-In order to run the client, open the `Client` folder, open the `config.txt` file, change `CONFIG_SERVER_IP` and `CONFIG_SERVER_PORT` to the IP and port of the server, then simply run the `game.exe` under the `Client` folder.
+In order to run the client, open the `Client_Build` folder, open the `config.txt` file, change `CONFIG_SERVER_IP` to the IP of the server, the `CONFIG_SERVER_PORT` can remain the same as `3000`, then simply run the `game.exe` executable file.

 # License
-This is a completely free software for any Steinsvik personel.
+This is a completely free software.

 # Contact
 vu09@gw.uni-passau.de